15 BEST Hiking Poles To Save Your Knees

 • Cons: Not Collapsible of Telescopic

-If you’re looking for a pair of dependable and sturdy hiking poles for those long day hikes, you may want to consider Ultimate Direction’s FK hiking poles.
-The first thing to note is that these are by no means collapsible, which is usually a deal-breaker for many – but hear us out!
+If you’re looking for dependable and sturdy hiking poles for those long day hikes, you may want to consider Ultimate Direction’s FK hiking poles.
+First, these are not collapsible, which is usually a deal-breaker for many – but hear us out!

-This pair of hiking poles have a larger 20 mm diameter shaft that increases the stiffness and overall strength of the poles.
+This pair of hiking poles has a larger 20 mm diameter shaft that increases the stiffness and overall strength of the poles.
 There are no moving parts to break, no funky mechanisms to deal with, and no weather adherence needed.
-Just extremely strong poles to get you from point A to point B.
+Just solid poles to get you from point A to point B.

 Best Hiking Poles